nicerobot/xupl/README.md

 # See the [`xupl`](https://github.com/nicerobot/xupl/wiki) wiki

+Let's return to a sane world where opening and closing blocks is as simple and easy as matching curly braces `{}` and all the words with meaning in the text are not hidden beneath cruft `</>`.

-Xupl enables the writing HTML like this
+Xupl enables the writing of HTML like this:

     html {
     	head {title{"Xupl"}}